out-post/sentinel/CODE-CONVENTIONS.md

    MongoDB database.
 You can get this URI by creating a new cluster in the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) website.
 4. Run `npm run exec` to start the bot, or `npm run watch` to begin developing with `nodemon`.
+5. Run `npm test` to test-watch the bot (provide a subcommand to let `vitest` know what mode you are in).

 ## File structure